MaiLyLe/react-styling-router/README.md

    - Add a link in the navigation
    - Move the buttons you created  to this page so that they don't appear in the other pages (also called routes)

+5. Add Dynamic Routes
+   - Create a route with parameters: `/hello/:name`
+   - Display a personalized greeting
+   - Style the page with Tailwind CSS

+6. Add a 404 Page
+   - Create a catch-all route for unmatched paths
+   - Style it with Tailwind CSS
+   - Add a link back to home

 #### Learning Objectives
 This exercise will help you understand:
 - Client-side routing concepts